Cities Skylines Industries Guide

-Universal warehouses may store any resource, but it can be a resource of one kind at a time.
+Universal warehouses may store any resource, but they can be a resource of one kind at a time.
 Also, there are warehouses of different sizes.

-Each warehouse may be set to one of the following modes:
+Each warehouse may be set to one of the following Cities Skylines warehouse settings

 – Empty – in this case, trucks that belong to this warehouse will be exporting materials once it’s filled for more than 20%.
 As an option, they will transport goods to other buildings that may accept this material.
 This mode is good for arranging constant export.